Scale invariance vs conformal invariance: Conclusions

 \section{Conclusions}

-So our lectures are almost finished, but our journey still continues.
-In this lecture note, we have shown as many examples of scale invariant but possibly non-conformal field theories.
+So this review article based on the lectures given in the 5th Taiwan School on Strings and Fields is almost finished, but our journey still continues.
+In this review article, we have shown as many examples of scale invariant but possibly non-conformal field theories as possible.
 We have tried to argue such examples are extremely rare and most probably inconsistent with some important assumptions in quantum field theories.
+We have discussed various approaches to the question, and as we have provided various applications in the introduction, this may be just the beginning.

-We hope that in the near future, the equivalence between scale invariance and conformal invariance is proved (or disproved), and the necessary condition for the claim is stated in a clear manner.
-On the other hand, the implication of the equivalence in holography would be very helpful to understand the detailed consistency conditions for quantum gravity.
+We hope that in the near future, the enhancement from scale invariance to conformal invariance is proved (or disproved) in higher dimensions, and the necessary condition for the claim is stated in a clear manner.
+On the other hand, the implication of the enhancement of symmetry in holography would be very helpful to understand the detailed consistency conditions of the quantum gravity, and may even lead to the derivation of the holographic principle.

-I always feel that there is a deep space-time structure behind it.
-Even though our belief in this correspondence is based on the intuition of ``coarse graining" in renormalization group flow, whenever we try to make the statement concrete, we had to assume the notion of ``time" like unitarity, causality, energy-condition and so on, all of which are not always available in the Euclidean statistical systems.
+The author always feels that there is a deep space-time structure behind the enhancement of conformal invariance from scale invariance.
+Let us consider Zamolodchikov's $c$-theorem and its higher dimensional analogues, which would play a significant role in understanding the enhancement.
+Even though our understanding of the $c$-theorem is based on the intuition of ``coarse graining" in renormalization group flow, whenever we try to make the statement concrete, we had to assume the notion of ``time" such as unitarity, causality, energy-condition and so on, all of which are not always available in the Euclidean statistical systems.
 Probably there is a magic in Wick rotation and the renormalization group flow.
-With this regard, I always find the first chapter of the textbook by Polyakov \cite{polyakov} mesmerizing.
+With this regard, the author always finds the first chapter of the textbook by Polyakov \cite{polyakov} mesmerizing.

 As Einstein once said, ``Subtle is the Lord, but malicious He is not".
 His own explanation of the meaning is ``Nature hides her secret because of her essential loftiness, but not by means of ruse."
 Indeed, a beautiful symmetry may be secretly hidden unless we try hard to understand it as our conformal invariance.
 We need to choose a good probe (e.g. energy-momentum-tensor) and respect it very carefully (in the renormalization prescription).